opensearch-project/project-website/_posts/2025-08-07-Diving-into-services-with-OpenSearch-and-OpenTelemetry.md

 ![OpenSearch Observability with OpenTelemetry](/assets/media/blog-images/2025-08-07-Diving-into-services-with-OpenSearch-and-OpenTelemetry/os-observability-architecture.png)

-### Astronomy Shop
+### OpenTelemetry Demo & Astronomy Shop
 The Astronomy Shop includes services such as Frontend, Cart, Ad, Accounting, Currency, Payment, and Checkout.
 Each service is implemented in a different language and uses the OpenTelemetry SDK to emit spans and metrics.

 ![OTel Astronomy Shop](/assets/media/blog-images/2025-08-07-Diving-into-services-with-OpenSearch-and-OpenTelemetry/otel-demo-astronomy-shop.gif)

-### Feature Flags
+### Feature Flags in the OpenTelemetry Demo
-The demo includes a feature-flag service to simulate failures, including adServiceHighCpu, cartServiceFailure, productCatalogFailure, paymentServiceFailure and more.
+The demo includes a feature-flag service to simulate failures, including adServiceHighCpu, cartServiceFailure, productCatalogFailure, paymentServiceFailure, and more.
 In this walkthrough, we will focus on the Ad service, triggering a high error rate scenario to illustrate how to detect and diagnose faults.

 ![OTel Demo feature flags](/assets/media/blog-images/2025-08-07-Diving-into-services-with-OpenSearch-and-OpenTelemetry/otel-demo-feature-flag.png)